Travel & Conference Awards

-Up to 10 awards of $1,000 each will be awarded annually, and applications will be considered during the winter session.
-Amounts are based on the recommendation of the SAGE Award committee, in conjunction with the Centre for Indigenous Studies.
+Ten (10) awards of up to $1,000 each, will be available annually, and applications will be considered on an ongoing basis throughout the year.
+Amounts are based on the recommendation of the S.A.G.E.
+Award committee, in conjunction with the Centre for Indigenous Studies.

 SGS Research Travel Grant

-Funding for this competition is supported by the School of Graduate Studies Travel Grant, the Faculty of Arts and Science, the Ontario Institute for Studies in Education (OISE), The Associates of the University of Toronto Travel Award, and The Edward W. Nuffield Graduate Travel Fellowship.
+Funding for this competition is supported by the School of Graduate Studies, the Faculty of Arts and Science, the Ontario Institute for Studies in Education (OISE), The Associates of the University of Toronto Travel Award, and The Edward W. Nuffield Graduate Travel Fellowship.